18Aswin/Polypredictive-Health-Analytics-System/README.md

 Polypredictive Health Analytics System is developed and maintained by Aswin A Nair.
 Feel free to reach out with any questions or feedback.

 ---

-Feel free to customize the `Polypredictive_Health_Analytics_System.py` and README as per your specific needs and the requirements of your models.